 On this Patagonia hiking tour

-, Wildland Trekking will pick you up at the International airport in Punta Arenas, Chile.
-Once we have everyone and our luggage, we will begin the 3-hour drive to the town of Puerto Natales through the beautiful Patagonian pampa!
-Upon arrival in Puerto Natales, we will check into our accommodation, freshen up and have our orientation meeting to conduct a gear check and become acquainted with our itinerary.
-After our meeting, we will head for our first Patagonian dinner!
+, Wildland International will pick you up at either the International airport in Punta Arenas or the airport in Puerto Natales, Chile.
+Once we have everyone in Puerto Natales, we will begin the 2 hour drive to Torres Del Paine National Park.
+Upon arrival in the park, we will check into our accommodation, freshen up and have our orientation meeting to conduct a gear check and become acquainted with our itinerary.
+After our meeting, we will have our first Patagonian dinner!